 If you’ve been looking through catalogs or custom design options for conference tables, you already know about the variety of styles you have to choose from.
 The material, colors, shape and other aspects of a table all influence the overall functionality and appearance.
-While tabletops tend to be the star of the show, the base of your table is also a significant aspect of the design to consider.
+While tabletops tend to be the star of the show, a conference table base is also a significant aspect of the design to consider.
 Types of table bases include trestles, pedestals, panels and legs.

 Trestle-Base Conference Table

-Trestle bases supported the earliest tables in the West, making this base type a classic choice for any table.
+Trestle bases supported the earliest tables in the West, making these types of table bases a classic choice.
 A trestle table base consists of vertical leg-like supports at each end with a beam or panel running horizontally to connect the two ends.
 Longer tables may include additional vertical supports in the middle of the table.
 Trestle bases are generally ideal for any tabletop that is longer than it is wide.
 That excludes round and square tables, especially smaller ones.